Skilled Legal Counsel In Matters That Affect Children

-Any parent can file for child custody, whether emergency custody or standard custody.
-In special cases, third parties, such as grandparents, relatives, or others who have cared for the child, may also file for custody or visitation.
-For non-parents to obtain custody, they must prove that the child’s parents are either unfit to care for the child or have not acted accordingly as parents, such as by abandoning the child to be cared for by someone else.
-Non-relatives seeking custody must also prove that they have a substantial relationship with the child.
+Either parent can file for child custody, whether it’s emergency custody or standard custody.
+When appropriate, a third party, such as the child’s grandparent or other family member, may seek custodial or visitation rights.
+These instances are rare.
+The third party must demonstrate that the child’s biological parents are not fit to care for the child or have not behaved accordingly as the child’s parents.
+Nonrelatives seeking custody must also prove that they have a substantial relationship with the child.

-At our firm, we walk parents through a variety of legal matters concerning their children:
+Our lawyer walks parents through a variety of legal matters concerning their children, including:

-- Child custody – We can help you build a strong case for legal and/or physical custody of your children, whether through a separation agreement, mediation, or litigation.
+- Child custody: She can help you build a strong case for legal and/or physical custody of your children, whether through a separation agreement, mediation or litigation.

-- Child support – The North Carolina Child Support Guidelines determines the base child support the noncustodial parent is expected to pay, calculated from both parents’ individual incomes.
-We can help you estimate the child support amount and how you might deviate from this amount.
+- Child support: The North Carolina Child Support Guidelines determine the base child support that the noncustodial parent is expected to pay, calculated from both parents’ individual incomes.
+Our attorney can help you estimate the child support amount and how you might deviate from this amount.

-- Assisted reproduction/surrogacy – We also help new and hopeful parents navigate fertility issues by exploring assisted reproduction options, such as surrogacy, egg donation, sperm donation, and embryo donation.
+- Assisted reproduction/surrogacy: She also can help new and hopeful parents navigate fertility issues by exploring assisted reproduction options, such as surrogacy, egg donation, sperm donation and embryo donation.

-- Modification enforcement actions – If you seek to modify your existing custody order or enforce an order due to the other parent’s willful violation of the order, we can help you take legal action for modification or enforcement.
+- Modification enforcement actions: If you seek to modify your existing custody order or enforce an order due to the other parent’s willful violation of the order, attorney Edwards can help you take legal action for modification or enforcement.

-- LGBTQ+ custody – We can guide you through all your parenting matters as an LGBTQ+ parent, such as establishing parental rights by an adoption or parentage order, which may be critical for LGBTQ+ custody disputes.
+- LGBTQ+ custody: She can guide you through all your parenting matters as an LGBTQ+ parent, such as establishing parental rights by an adoption or parentage order, which may be critical for LGBTQ+ custody disputes.